• Blog

 Halloween-themed reading?
 Writing?
 Math problems?
 Science experiments?
 Take these assignments further by having students show their work and thought processes through screen recordings (fantastic for flipped learning environments too!).

-There you have it—six assignment ideas (and a bonus!) that can be used for your Halloween lesson plans.
+There you have it – ten assignment ideas that can be used for your Halloween lesson plans.
 We hope you and your students have a ghoulish good time.
 Happy Halloween!